rossyndicate/Landsat_C2_SRST_template/README.md

 2.  run the `run_targets.Rmd` file

+## Workflow output

+This workflow will output one file for each spatial extent and each DSWE setting.
+These data have not been filtered for basic QAQC of the Rrs values, for an example of that workflow, see this function.
+Additionally, inter-mission handoff corrections have not yet been applied.
+These data should not be used for timeseries analysis if you are including data from both the Landsat 4/5/7 and Landsat 8/9 without handoff coefficients applied.
+See XXX for examples of how to apply intermission handoffs for timeseries analysis.

 ## Folder architecture

  * _targets contains output of the _targets.R package and can be ignored.
- * example_yml contains some example yml files for running this workflow, and the associated location data
+ * example_yml contains some example yml files for running this workflow
  * data_acquisition contains the sourced functions in the _targets.R workflow, as well as an `in` and `out` folder which store end-user's data, though these files are not tracked (other than the WRS2 shapefile) by GitHub.